Taft family: Notable members

+Alphonso Taft: Great great great grandson of Robert Taft Sr. United States attorney general and United States secretary of war under President Ulysses S. Grant.

+Charles Phelps Taft: Eldest son of Alphonso Taft.
+Baseball team owner, single-term member of the United States House of Representatives.

+William Howard Taft: Son of Alphonso Taft.
+United States president from 1909 to 1913 and chief justice of the United States Supreme Court from 1921 to 1930.

+Robert Alphonso Taft, Sr: Son of William Howard Taft.
+Majority Leader of the United States Senate in 1953, prominent United States senator from Ohio from 1939 until his death in 1953.

+Robert Alphonso Taft, Jr: Son of Robert Alphonso Taft, Sr. Representative and senator from Ohio.

+Robert Alphonso Taft III.
+Son of Robert Alphonso Taft, Jr. Governor of Ohio from 1999 to 2007.

 History

-The American Taft family began with Robert Taft Sr. who immigrated to Braintree, Massachusetts circa, 1675.
+The American Taft family began with Robert Taft Sr., who immigrated to Braintree, Massachusetts circa, 1675.
 There was early settlement at Mendon, Massachusetts circa 1669 and again in 1680 at what was later Uxbridge, after the King Philip's War ended.
 Robert's homestead was in western Mendon, in what later became Uxbridge, and his son was on the founding board of selectmen.
 In 1734, Benjamin Taft started an iron forge, in Uxbridge, where some of the earliest beginnings of America's industrial revolution began.
 Robert Sr.'s son, Daniel, a justice of the peace in Mendon had a son Josiah Taft, later of Uxbridge, who died in 1756.
 Josiah's widow became "America's first woman voter", Lydia Chapin Taft, when she voted in three Uxbridge town meetings.

 President George Washington visited Samuel Taft's Tavern in Uxbridge in 1789 on his "inaugural tour" of New England.
 President William Howard Taft's grandfather, Peter Rawson Taft I, was born in Uxbridge in 1785.
 The Hon.
 Bezaleel Taft Sr., Lydia's son, left a legacy of five generations or more of public service, including at least three generations in the state legislature of Tafts in Massachusetts.

 Ezra Taft Benson, Sr, a famous Mormon pioneer, lived here between 1817 and 1835, and married his first wife Pamela, of Northbridge, in 1832.
 This family eventually became an American political dynasty.